 Tubi TV does not create content themselves.
 Instead, the platform partners with the likes of Lionsgate, MGM, or Paramount to serve their licensed content.

-Tubi TV claims that it has one of the largest libraries of content with over 20,000 movies and TV shows in its repertoire.
+Tubi TV claims that it has one of the largest libraries of content with over 35,000 movies and TV shows from 250 content partners.

 Users can consume content from over 40 categories, including action, drama, horror, romance, and many more.